solana-labs/solana/docs/src/cli/examples/delegate-stake.md

 After you have [received SOL](./transfer-tokens.md), you might consider putting it to use by delegating _stake_ to a validator.
 Stake is what we call tokens in a _stake account_.
-Solana weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining then next valid block of transactions in the blockchain.
+Solana weights validator votes by the amount of stake delegated to them, which gives those validators more influence in determining the next valid block of transactions in the blockchain.
 Solana then generates new SOL periodically to reward stakers and validators.
 You earn more rewards the more stake you delegate.